MYusufY/Convert3D/README.md

 If many people need Windows app, i will do it too.
 Its only Python file for now.
 # More info about Updates
-Program itself is working nice now.
+Program itself working nice now.
 But it needs a lot of libraries.
 Therefore, i will make an dependencies file soon.
 And it will be easy to setup.
 # Contact me
 You can report any requests or issues on GitHub or m.yusuf.yildirim33@gmail.com